Alter-N0X/Alter-N0X/README.md

 I put the ‘dark’ in darknet and the ‘404’ in social life.

-💀 Breaking things is a love language.
+🖤 Breaking things is a love language.

-🖤 I read crash logs like poetry and speak in payloads whispered through the dark net.
+💀 I read crash logs and whisper payloads.

 ⚰️ chmod 000 on emotions.